 The visa ban does not affect persons who apply within the United States for extensions of stay, changes of status or adjustment of status.

-In his proclamation, President Trump stated:
+In his original proclamation, President Trump stated:

 “Under ordinary circumstances, properly administered temporary worker programs can provide benefits to the economy.
 But under the extraordinary circumstances of the economic contraction resulting from the COVID-19 outbreak, certain visa programs authorizing such employment pose an unusual threat to the employment of American workers.”